WHO sees small-scale use of experimental Ebola vaccines in January

 "If everything goes well again we might be able to start to use some of these vaccines in affected countries at the very beginning of next year, in January.
 This will not be a mass vaccination campaign, let's be clear about that because the quantity which will be available doesn't make this possible," Kieny told a news briefing in Geneva.

-She stressed however that the shots were experimental and had not yet been shown to work against Ebola: "They have given very promising results in monkeys, but monkeys are not humans.
+She stressed however that the shots are experimental and have not yet been shown to work against Ebola: "They have given very promising results in monkeys, but monkeys are not humans.

 "We could still face a situation where these vaccines would be unsafe in humans or where they would do nothing in terms of protection.
 So we need to be very prudent."